Partita (Widmann): Music

 Mendelssohn was the Gewandhauskapellmeister from 1835 to 1847.
-Woodwind figures open the third movement of neo-Baroque ancestry.
+Woodwind figures open the "humorous" third movement of neo-Baroque ancestry.
 Widmann cites in the Divertimento the Bach cantata Tue Rechnung!
 Donnerwort, BWV 168.
 The fourth reminiscence, Sarabande, contains bassoons whimpering in highest register.
 The last reminiscence, a chaconne, starts with a modern decatonic scale, played by an alto flute.
-The final movement leads to a "joyful, ecstatic" coda.
+Reminiscence: Bach's Crucifixus from Mass in B minor.
+This final movement leads to a "joyful, ecstatic" coda.